williamchambliss/TermiteTracking/README.md

 # AI-Powered Termite Tracking System
-Current: Reciever Gui is working and am about to test if the whole system works To activate sleap on my laptop: conda activate sleap THEN sleap-label THEN python reciever_gui
+Current: Reciever Gui is working and the whole thing kinda works, need to make sure on the same ip

 ## Overview